Whereof one cannot speak, thereof one must be silent.

 Any proposed delineation of things that are ‘right’ and things that are ‘wrong’ must accept, by virtue of it having been proposed and not having instead been self-evident through observation of the world in which we inhabit, that it is a constructed delineation.
 Whether the constructor is claimed to be man or god makes little difference.

 Any such proposal will, obviously, aim to dissuade those things it classes as ‘wrong’ (and encourage those things it classes as ‘right’).
 This must, necessarily, bring it into conflict with those natural rights bestowed upon all inhabitants of reality.
-If nature remains silent when one creature slays another, then an attempt to prohibit such activity must necessarily infringe on one’s natural right.
+If nature remains silent when one creature slays another, then an attempt to prohibit such activity must necessarily infringe on one’s natural right to do so.
 That’s not to say that this is an undesirable state of affairs—I’m rather fond of the social consensus that we should discourage murder—but merely to say that any human-created morality must be enforced at the cost to nature-granted freedom.
 We all write our own senses of ‘wrong’, and in doing so must unavoidably wrong our rights and others’.

 An addendum to this is that these moral codes form the basis of relations between individuals, allowing them to group together and form superstructures.
 The ants do not have this problem, when it comes to creating (or, more accurately, causing) colonies, as they are not aware of doing so, nor of their own individuality.
-When economic theory is criticised for operating on the faulty assumption that humans are purely rational agents, this is exactly the issue it runs into—all other living creatures, bar humans, are rational agents.
+When economic theory is criticised for operating on the faulty assumption that humans are purely rational agents, this is exactly the issue it runs into—all other living creatures, bar humans, are.
 All of this will be further explored in the next part of this series.